 That thought is too overwhelming for most of us, so most of us don’t even get started.

 This anxiety is not due to you being a wimp or weak; it’s a feeling that is reinforced by chemical changes in your brain.

-Eat carbohydrates makes you feel good because carbs reward your brain with a rush of the “feel-good chemical” dopamine.
+Eating carbohydrates make you feel good because carbs reward your brain with a rush of the “feel-good chemical” dopamine.

 According to one theory on addiction, the chemical release of dopamine is followed up by the release of another chemical called glutamate, which helps your brain remember the food that made you feel so good.

 So when you’re feeling stressed your brain remembers what to do…eat carbs.

 Changing your eating habits it stressful, so your brain tries to make you feel better by eating the foods that reward your brain…carbs.